simednba/NLP_project1/README.md

 ### Authors: Hammouch Ouassim, El Hajji Mohamed, POKALA Sai Deepesh, de BROGLIE Philibert

 This exercise, is an attempt to generate word embeddings by implementing the skipGram model with Negative-Sampling.
 SkipGram is one of the two algorithms cited in the Word2vec paper, used to learn such word embeddings.
-SkipGram, essentially, is a fully connected neural-network that takes in a word as input and predicts the most probable context words for that input word.
+SkipGram, essentially, is a fully connected neural-network with one layer that takes in a word as input and predicts the most probable context words for that input word.
+However, the end use of this network will not be done this way!
+So, the final goal is to force the model to learn a representation of each word (represented by the value of the neurons of the hidden layer), and then use this representation for other tasks.

 After going through a few papers and trying out various codes, here is how we implemented the skipGram model.